shabin5785/react-notes/Notes_2.md

   - redux form makes away with boiler plate code for wiring a form to redux and the actions. it handles it automatically in the backend. the key for redux-form in reducer needs to be form.

+  - in redux-form, the validate and fields are linked by an error obejct with keys same as field names.